clearlydecoded/rest-messenger/README.md

-# commander
+# REST Commander
-Commander is a Command Pattern Java implementation which includes auto-discovery of command handlers.
+Send REST-based commands which are automatically wired to auto-discovered command handlers without losing compile-time strong Java typing, ensuring robustness of your code.